splunk/observability-workshop/docs/detectors/muting.md

 # Working with Muting Rules - Lab Summary

-* Learn how to configure how to mute Alerts
+* Learn how to configure Muting Rules
+* Learn how to resume notifications

 ---

-## 1. Learn how to configure muting your alerts
+## 1. Configuring Muting Rules

 There will be times when you might want to mute certain notifications.
 For example, if you want to schedule downtime for maintenance on a server or set of servers, or if you are testing new code or settings etc. For that you can use muting rules in Splunk Observability Cloud.
 Let's create one!